tomcarbon/dogecoinmultisig/README.md

 Here's a Quick Pictorial Guide (ELI5) for basic functionality: https://imgur.com/a/fka37.

 The dogecoin blockchain is accessed via API and two vendors: chain.so and blockcypher.com.
-The user hangs onto their own private keys (sample: 6Jh5Ua5WRUJXTpPG59LCqbYuUWDREbwp3JbopQ34GPDpE9UEPWJ).

 There are three basic wallet designs: The Banking Suite, the TripleShibe, and the QuatroShibe